Low Back Strain and Sprain

 - Pain that persists for a maximum of 10-14 days

-Diagnostic testing is usually not necessary, unless pain has been present for more than two weeks and has not improved as expected.
-It is important to rule out underlying causes such as an undetected disc injury.
-If symptoms are persistent, the following tests may be ordered by a doctor.
+Diagnostic testing is usually not necessary, unless pain has lasted for more than six weeks and has not improved as expected following physical therapy.
+It is important to rule out underlying causes, such as an undetected disc injury.
+If symptoms are persistent for longer than six weeks and physical therapy has not improved the condition, the following tests may be ordered by a doctor.

-X-ray: Application of radiation to produce a film or picture of a part of the body can show the structure of the vertebrae and the outline of the joints.
-X-rays of the spine are obtained to search for other potential causes of pain, i.e. tumors, infections, fractures, etc.
+- X-ray: An x-ray produces a picture of a part of the body, and can show the structure of the vertebrae and the outline of the joints.
+X-rays of the spine are used to search for other potential causes of pain, i.e. infections, fractures, etc.

-Bed rest is recommended for a short period of time, usually from one to three days.
-This should be as brief as possible, as prolonged bed rest can lead to a loss of muscle strength and may increase muscle stiffness, adding to pain and discomfort.
-Sprain and strain is commonly treated with nonsteroidal anti-inflammatory medication if the pain is mild to moderate.
+Staying active and avoiding bed rest is recommended when experiencing back pain.
+Bed rest can lead to a loss of muscle strength and may increase muscle stiffness, adding to pain and discomfort.
+Sprain and strain is commonly treated with nonsteroidal anti-inflammatory medication, if the pain is mild to moderate.

 A doctor may recommend physical therapy.
-The therapist will perform an in-depth evaluation, which combined with the doctor’s diagnosis, will dictate a treatment specifically designed for patients with low back pain.
+The therapist will perform an in-depth evaluation, which, combined with the doctor’s diagnosis, dictates a treatment specifically designed for patients with low back pain.
 Therapy may include pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation and stretching exercises.
-Pain medication and muscle relaxants may also be beneficial in conjunction with the physical therapy.
+A physical therapist will also recommend exercises to do regularly at home in the long-term.
+Alternative holistic options to relieve low back pain include acupuncture, chiropractic care, massage and yoga.
+Pain medications and muscle relaxants may also be helpful on a short-term basis in combination with the physical therapy.

-- Do crunches and other abdominal-muscle strengthening exercises to provide more spine stability.
+- Do core strengthening exercises to provide more spine stability in the long-term.
 Swimming, stationary bicycling and brisk walking are good aerobic exercises that generally do not put extra stress on the back.

 - Use correct lifting and moving techniques, such as squatting to lift a heavy object.
-Don't bend and lift.
+Do not bend and lift.
 Get help if an object is too heavy or awkward.

 - Maintain correct posture when sitting and standing.